 The pressure to get value for money from public services has never been greater.
-Public services need to be able to adapt and change to each new challenge we face – whether responding to Covid-19, economic downturns or geopolitical events.
-Deciding what services to prioritise and how to maintain core services that meet the needs of citizens requires leaders to be able to manage and improve the performance of their organisations, and to be ready to implement transformational change where necessary.
+Public services need to be able to adapt and respond to each new challenge we face – whether dealing with the COVID-19 crisis, economic downturns or geopolitical events.
+Deciding what services to prioritise and how to maintain core services that meet the needs of citizens requires leaders to be able to manage and improve organisational performance and to be ready to implement transformational change where necessary.

 What the workshop will cover

 The workshop will include briefings, discussion sessions and practical case study material.
 It aims to be highly interactive, and you are encouraged to: share your experiences with other participants; debate the potential added value of applying some of the features of models used in the UK; and consider skills and resources required to develop a framework for performance management.

 • Understand performance management in its organisational context

 • Apply the concept of value for money to programmes and other initiatives